Owning a pet of any kind requires commitment-feeding, providing for them medically, socially and more.

 Dog owners can spend more than $25,000 per dog over its lifetime, on average.

 Additionally, this doesn’t include expenses for illnesses and injuries or boarding while owners are on holiday.
+It may not be required but getting insurance for your dogs will help you lessen unexpected expenses should they need medical attention.

 Take Time for Careful Consideration